hashmatter/outreach/talks/DTN-17-2019-privacy-preserving-dhts/README.md

 ## Talk summary

-**Abstract**: Naive P2P network implementations make it easy and cheap for many parties to collect data about user behaviour.
+Naive P2P network implementations make it easy and relatively cheap for many parties to collect data about network user behaviour.
 In this talk we motivate the importance of privacy and security in P2P networks, show privacy vulnerabilities of Distributed Hash Tables and outline mechanisms that can be used by developers to enhance privacy of P2P applications.
+We also introduce `p3lib`, a toolbox for system developers to enhance privacy in P2P networks.

 ---